-Country Femicide Law What is counted as femicide Offence violence (irrespective if the abuse was previously reported or not) aggravated homicide Killing of a woman when she was in a situation of physical or psychological vulnerability - Killing of a woman subjected to sexual violence prior to the killing - Killing of a woman motivated by her refusal to initiate or reinitiate an intimate relationship with the perpetrator 16.
-Peru (2013) Law N° 30.068 - Killing of a woman by a family member - Feminicide - Killing of a woman by a current or former intimate partner - Killing of a woman as a result of sexual harassment - Killing of a minor woman - Killing of a pregnant woman Killing of a woman by her guardian or someone responsible for her safety and well-being - Killing of a woman subjected to sexual violence and/or bodily mutilation prior to the killing - Killing of a woman with any kind of disability when the crime was committed - Killing of a woman for the purpose of trafficking in persons 17.
-Uruguay (2017) Law 19.580 (Law on Gender based violence against women), 19.538 (amending the Criminal Code) - Killing of a woman by a current or former intimate partner - Feminicide as a form of aggravated homicide 180 - Killing of a woman by a family member - Killing of a woman subjected to sexual violence prior to the killing - Killing of a woman after a cycle of physical, sexual or psychological violence (irrespective of whether the abuse was previously reported or not)
+Country Femicide Law What is counted as femicide Offence - Killing of a woman after a cycle of physical, sexual or psychological violence (irrespective of whether the abuse was previously reported or not) - Killing of a woman when she was in a situation of physical or psychological vulnerability - Killing of a woman subjected to sexual violence prior to the killing - Killing of a woman motivated by her refusal to initiate or reinitiate an intimate relationship with the perpetrator 16.
+Peru (2013) Law No. 30,068 - Killing of a woman by a family member - Feminicide - Killing of a woman by a current or former intimate partner - Killing of a woman as a result of sexual harassment - Killing of a minor woman - Killing of a pregnant woman - Killing of a woman by her guardian or someone responsible for her safety and well-being - Killing of a woman subjected to sexual violence and/or bodily mutilation prior to the killing - Killing of a woman with any kind of disability when the crime was committed - Killing of a woman for the purpose of trafficking in persons 17.
+Uruguay (2017) Law No. 19,580 (Law on Gender-based - Killing of a woman by a current or former intimate partner - Feminicide as a form of Violence against Women) and Law No. - Killing of a woman by a family member aggravated homicide 19,538 (amending the Criminal Code) - Killing of a woman subjected to sexual violence prior to the killing - Killing of a woman after a cycle of physical, sexual or psychological violence (irrespective of whether the abuse was previously reported or not)